Humboldt Bay Woolen Mill

-Humboldt Bay Woolen Mill manufactured woolen cloth from 1901 to after World War II.
+Humboldt Bay Woolen Mill manufactured woolen cloth from 1901 to after World War II in Eureka, California.
 The mill was listed as a National Historic Monument but demolished by the City of Eureka in 1987.

 History

-When the Humboldt Bay Woolen Mill was built in 1901, the company was capitalized to $100,000 by several local businessmen including timber mill owner, William Carson, sheep rancher Hugh Webster McClellan, and rancher Robert Porter who continued as vice-president of the newly formed company.
-According to the 1902 Illustrated Map of Eureka, the other officers included J.W.
-Henderson, President and N. McMillan, Secretary.
+When the Humboldt Bay Woolen Mill was built in 1901, the company was capitalized to $100,000 by several local businessmen, including the timber mill owner William Carson, the sheep rancher Hugh Webster McClellan, and the rancher Robert Porter, who continued as vice-president of the newly formed company.
+According to the 1902 Illustrated Map of Eureka, the other officers included J. W. Henderson, president, and N. McMillan, secretary.

-The Mill manufactured woolen fabrics from 1901 until it closed after World War II.
-After sitting empty for many years, it was listed on the National Register on 25 June 1982, but it only survived five more years.
+The mill manufactured woolen fabrics from 1901 until it closed after World War II.
+After sitting empty for many years, it was listed on the National Register on 25 June 1982, but it survived only five more years.
 After the city designated it a dangerous building in 1987, local preservationists and the Eureka Heritage Society tried to get funding to rehabilitate it, but it was torn down in the same year.

-The Mill was described as an excellent example of Greek Revival architecture and one of the few industrial buildings historically not associated with timber or fishing.
-Some architectural features of the Mill were saved by historians before the demolition.
+The mill was described as an excellent example of Greek Revival architecture and one of the few industrial buildings in Eureka historically not associated with timber or fishing.
+Some architectural features of the mill were saved by historians before the demolition.
 The site is currently a chain pharmacy, a grocery store and parking.
 The destruction of this building rallied community activists to save other historically significant structures in Eureka.